General BTCPay FAQ

 # How does BTCPay create a new address for each invoice?

 BTCPay Server includes an important feature which eliminates the known privacy issue of address re-use.
 It does this by providing a new address each time an invoice is requested for payment.
 This is all done automatically and the merchant does not need to keep track of which addresses belong to which wallet, store, etc. BTCPay Server organizes all the payment information in a detailed invoicing system for the merchant.

 The way it works is fairly simple.
 Merchants connect a wallet to each of their stores that they want to receive payments to.
 The invoices produced for store payments are linked directly to the merchant's connected wallet.
 The invoice addresses are derived from the xpubkey (opens new window) of the wallet associated with the store.
 The software only needs your extended public key of a wallet to produce new addresses for each payment.
 These addresses are monitored by BTCPay Server as they move through the blockchain.
 The status of the payments to those addresses are detailed in the merchant's invoice page for each store.

 # Does BTCPay need my private key?

 Private keys are not required for using BTCPay with an existing wallet.
 The fact that BTCPay Server does not require access to your master private key for on-chain transactions is a huge security advantage.
 Even if your server gets hacked, your funds from the on-chain transactions are always safe.
-Securing your on-chain funds comes down to securing your wallet.
+Securing your on-chain funds comes down to securing your wallet (opens new window).
 Using an existing wallet with BTCPay Server only requires the public key from your wallet.

 It is possible to generate new wallets using BTCPay Server which are hot wallets stored on the server.
 If you have a lightning node, BTCPay technically has access to the keys (macaroons) of your Lightning funds as well.
 If these are features that you would like to use, be sure to understand the security implications and the risks associated with these experimental features.